 Celebrities now have direct relationships with their fans.
 They can also distribute content in new ways.

 There are almost certainly huge new businesses that will get built as part of this shift.

 I agree.
-The business of entertainment and popular culture are not going away but they are already shifting in control.
+The businesses of entertainment and popular culture are not going away but they are already shifting in who has control.
 My hope is that this shift will further empower the producers of great content and the fans that adore them.